coraxcode/wisp/README.md

 - `gasGetAnswer`
 - `gasDeleteRoom`
 - `gasHealth`
+- `gasTorCreateRoom`
+- `gasTorJoinRoom`
+- `gasTorSend`
+- `gasTorPoll`
+- `gasTorDeleteRoom`

-Security model: the server only receives encrypted WebRTC setup blobs.
-It never receives the URL fragment secret `#k=...`, the password, or plaintext chat.
+Security model: in WebRTC mode, the server only receives encrypted setup blobs.
+In Tor Mode, the server also relays temporary end-to-end encrypted message blobs.
+The server never receives the URL fragment secret `#k=...`, the optional password, or plaintext chat text.

 ## Folders